drewm27/speakerrankings/portable/boombox.md

 - Negatives: Warm sound with boosted bass.
 8 hour battery at medium volume.
 Not at loud as others.
 - App: No
 - Aux Input: Yes
-- Battery Life: 8 hours
+- Battery Life: 8 hours (Manufacturer specified)
 - Bluetooth Codecs: SBC
 - Built in Microphone: Yes
 - EQ: No